k4y0x13/CSF101-Programming-Methodology/src/practical_works/pw2.md

-# Practical 2: Text File Analyzer
+# Practical 2: Coding Basic Functions

 ## Objective
 In this lab, you will create a Python program that analyzes a text file and calculates various statistics using control structures.
 This exercise will help you practice file handling, string manipulation, and using loops and conditionals in Python.